Financial Aid Programs

 - Federal Supplemental Educational Opportunity Grant (FSEOG) -This is a federally funded program for undergraduate students with exceptional need.
 Students must be Pell grant eligible.
 Funds are very limited.

-Teacher Education Assistance for College and Higher Education Grant (TEACH) – This is a federal grant available to Junior and Senior undergraduate students, completing their degree in education.
-Students must be enrolled in eligible programs and have earned a cumulative GPA of at least 3.25.
+Teacher Education Assistance for College and Higher Education Grant (TEACH) – This is a federal grant available to Undergraduate and Graduate students, completing their degree in education.
+Students must be enrolled in eligible programs and have earned a cumulative GPA of at least 3.25, or score above the 75th percentile on one or more portions of a college admissions test.
 Students must complete the TEACH Grant initial and subsequent counseling, and sign an Agreement to Service (ATS).

 Federal Direct Loan Programs- Several loan programs are available to assist students with the cost of their education.
 Visit www.studentaid.gov to find the U.S Department of Education’s information on your federal loan history, enrollment and repayment status, lenders and loan servicer(s).
 The following loan programs are available: